All Episodes

 But there was a development today.

-And then today the judge overseeing that basically said, hey guess what guys?
+And then today, the judge overseeing that basically said, hey, guess what, guys?

-There's really no documents here.
+There's not really any documents here.

-There's no witnesses who even testified to the grand jury or victims, rather, only one government witness who had no idea what was going on.
+There's no witnesses who even testified to the grand jury or victims rather, only one government witness who had no idea what was going on.

 There's only a few dozen pages of documents.